Tehmo3/Git-Shame/README.md

 motivation up!

 Installation:
+Download this repo using the green 'clone or download' button in the top right.
 Navigate to chrome://extensions
 Tick the 'Developer Mode' checkbox click "Load Unpacked Extension"
-Navigate to local folder
+Navigate to where this repo was downloaded
-Assuming there are no errors, the extension should load into your browser
+The extension should now load into your browser